 The Coronavirus is certainly causing concern around the world.
 It seems like there’s news about it every minute of the day.
 We are closely following the situation and updating this article as well as our original Coronavirus in Hawaii article on a daily basis.

-Positive COVID-19 cases have been identified on the islands of Oahu, Kauai, Maui, Molokai and Hawaii (Big) Island.
-The vast majority of COVID-19 cases are on Oahu, which is the most populated island.
+Positive COVID-19 cases have been identified on four of the major islands.
+The vast majority of COVID-19 cases have been on Oahu, which is the most populated island.

 Over 80% of the cases were brought to Hawaii by residents who traveled outside of the state.
 The virus continues to spread in the community.

 In late July, the state started experiencing consecutive days of record-breaking case numbers.
-The surge in cases has continued into August.
+That surge in cases has continued well into August.
 Oahu is the epicenter of “exponentially” increasing cases.
+This increase began to push local healthcare systems.
 Many of the infections have been tied to social gatherings such as beach parties, birthday parties and sadly, funerals.
-Due to the growing number of cases, Oahu beaches, hiking trails and scenic lookouts will be closed through September 4.
+Thankfully, Hawaii’s late summer surge has reduced significantly.

 What should I do if I have an upcoming trip to Hawaii?